use case

 AI-driven Search

-This case presents the enhancement of The World Bank’s enterprise search as the first entry layer into a broader AI ecosystem, designed to introduce users to AI through their most frequently used tools.
-Built on existing search infrastructure using Google Vertex AI, it transforms keyword-based retrieval into AI-generated, grounded summaries with full source traceability.
+This case presents the enhancement of The World Bank’s enterprise search as the first entry layer into a broader AI ecosystem, designed to introduce users to AI through one of its most frequently used internal tools.
+Built on existing search infrastructure powered by Google Vertex AI, it transforms keyword-based retrieval into AI-generated, grounded summaries with full source traceability.
 The experience also serves as a gateway into conversational AI via an option to continue the query in an AI Chat interface.

 Product position at the World Bank's AI Ecosystem